|Type:||Vertical, single stage|

 cylindrical pressure vessel having an inlet and outlet 180° apart

-(in-line) in addition to a vent and drain port.
+(in-line) in addition to a drain port.
 The centrifugal baffle

-assembly is always located at the inlet side of the centrifugal
+assembly is located at the inlet side of the separator.

 Automatic drainage without any loss of